arrowtype/vertical-metrics/README.md

 Generally, these set the top and bottom of lines of text in Adobe InDesign.

-Most importantly, the `typoAscender` determines how a given font aligns to the top of text frames, by default.
+Most importantly, the `typoAscender` determines how a given font aligns to the top of text frames in InDesign, by default.

 - [ ] Test: what happens in other Adobe apps?
 - [ ] Test: is this also true for Adobe apps on Windows?
 (It must be... right?)